HOPLAB-LBP/fMRI-task-template/README.md

 There are two possible ways of writing this list:

-1. Provide a **full stimuli list**, with one line for each trial of *the whole* experiment, and set the number of repetitions to 1.
+- Provide a **full stimuli list**, with one line for each trial of *the whole* experiment, and set the number of repetitions to 1.
 This is the way to go if you want to control exactly the whole sequence of action.
-2. Provide a **partial stimuli list**, with one line for each trial of *one/several run(s)* of the experiment, but not for the whole experiment.
+- Provide a **partial stimuli list**, with one line for each trial of *one/several run(s)* of the experiment, but not for the whole experiment.
 In this case, set the number of repetitions to >1.
 This is the way to go if you are repeating the same set of stimuli several times across the experiment.

 ![trial_list](./src/readme_files/trial_list.png)

-the file is saved or built, and contains all the variables needed
+The resulting trial list gets enhanced of several extra variables (trial number, etc.) and is then saved as `trial-list-sub#.tsv`.
+On any given run, the file either already exists and is read, or gets created if it doesn't exist yet.

 ### Monitoring accuracy